Distance-weighted Support Vector Machine: Classical methods

 \subsection{Distance-weighted Discrimination (DWD)}

 DWD method was proposed by \citet{marron2007distance} to improve the performance of SVM in the HDLSS setting.
-It also maximizes a notion of gap between classes: the DWD method maximizes the harmonic mean of the distances of all data vectors to the separating hyperplane.
+It also maximizes a notion of gap between classes: the harmonic mean of the distances of all data vectors to the separating hyperplane.
 Let $r_i=y_i(\xv_i^T\omegav+\beta)+\eta_i$ be the (adjusted) distance of the $i$th data vector to the separating hyperplane.
 Mathematically, the solution of DWD is